OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:4

-John the Baptist appeared in the wilderness, preaching a baptism of repentance for the forgiveness of sins.
+John the Baptist appeared in the wilderness, proclaiming a baptism of repentance for the forgiveness of sins.

 ## Mark 1:5